Frequently Asked Questions

 Where does my water come from?

 The source of 99% of the water for our customers is the Floridan Aquifer.
 The Floridan aquifer is hundreds of feet underground and confined by a thick layer of clay.
-Geologists have estimated that the water enters the aquifer around the fall line (a geological feature where the coastal plane gives way to higher elevations, roughly on a line between Macon and Augusta), and that the water we are consuming could have entered the aquifer a thousand years ago.
-The Floridan aquifer is constantly recharging, as more water enters the aquifer, replacing the water that is pumped out.
-Water that is not pumped out, continues a slow migration to the South and East, eventually discharging under the Atlantic Ocean.
+Geologists have estimated that the water enters the aquifer around the fall line (a geological feature where the coastal plane gives way to higher elevations, roughly on a line between Macon and Augusta), and that the water we access may have entered the aquifer over a thousand years ago.
+The Floridan aquifer is constantly recharging as more water enters the aquifer, replacing the water that is pumped out.
+Water that is not pumped out continues a slow migration to the South and East, eventually discharging under the Atlantic Ocean.

 The water in the aquifer is characterized as “groundwater.”
-Groundwater in general, and Floridan aquifer water in particular is some of the cleanest on earth due to its age, and also due to the natural filtration process that occurs as the water seeps through various levels of the earth before entering the aquifer.
+Groundwater from the Floridan aquifer is some of the cleanest on earth due to its age and natural filtration process that occurs as the water seeps through various levels of the earth before entering the aquifer.
 Treatment plants that treat surface water (from lakes and streams) use an artificial replication of this filtration process to make their water clean enough to drink.
 The filtered groundwater is very clear and clean, but has a high mineral content, as many minerals dissolve themselves in water.
 The water is tested regularly to ensure all the mineral levels are safe to drink.
 The water in the aquifer is protected from outside impurities, because the aquifer is confined by a thick layer of clay.
-To comply with regulations, and to ensure the clean water stays clean all the way to your home, we add chlorine to the water.
+To comply with regulations, and to ensure the clean water stays clean all the way to your home, we add monitored levels of chlorine to the water.